RealTimeChris/DiscordCoreAPI/Documentation/Doxygen/Documentation-Examples/Stage-Instance-Stuff/Creating a Stage Instance.md

 Creating a Stage Instance {#creatingastageinstance}
 =============
-- Execute the, `DiscordCoreAPI::StageInstances::createStageInstanceAsync()` function, while passing in a value of type `DiscordCoreAPI::CreateStageInstanceData`, with a return value of type `auto` or `DiscordCoreAPI::StageInstance`.
+- Execute the, `StageInstances::createStageInstanceAsync()` function, while passing in a value of type `CreateStageInstanceData`, with a return value of type `auto` or `StageInstance`.
 - Call the function with `.get()` added to the end in order to wait for the results now.

 ```cpp